lodewijn/ManyAnalystThesis/README.md

 This code systematically combines all decision options and stores the valid decision space in a .csv file.

 ## 03 Round Robin Sampler
-The Round Robin sampling was implemented in two steps.
+The Round Robin sampler was implemented in two steps.
 First, decision options were mapped to corresponding row numbers in the full decision space (`01_universe_rownr_function`).
 Then, row numbers were sampled according to the Round Robin algorithm and used to select universes from the original decision space (`02_round_robin_sampler_function`).